nwg-piotr/nwg-iso/README.md

 ## Known issues

-After you start the Hyprland session for the first time, the nwg-shell config utility may run more the one instance.
+After you start the Hyprland session for the first time, the nwg-shell config utility may run more than one instance.
 I have no clue how why it happens.
 For now just close spare windows.
 It should not happen again on consecutive launches.

 ## Contact